isomerpages/govtech-stp/_atp-hong-kong/00c-atp-faq.md

 #### 16. What are the flights designated by the Singapore Government and Hong Kong Government under the Air Travel Bubble arrangement?

-The designated flights from Hong Kong SAR to Singapore are:
+The designated flights from Hong Kong to Singapore are:

 **On 22 November 2020 (inaugural flights)**
 - CX759 (HKG-SIN) operated by Cathay Pacific Airways